 • Fiduciary funds-The County is the trustee, or fiduciary, for certain funds.
 The County is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
-All of the County's fiduciary activities are reported in a separate statement of fiduciary net position on page 17.
+All of the County's fiduciary activities are reported in a separate statement of fiduciary net position on page 16 and the Statement of Changes in Fiduciary Net Position on page 17.
 Fiduciary funds are not reflected in the government-wide financial statements because the County cannot use these assets to finance its operations.